 - Order the obligor parent to pay obligee’s costs and attorney’s fees.

 - Order the employer to deduct the support from the obligor parent’s paycheck.

 - Suspending the obligor parent’s driver’s license until child support is current.

-Smith-Weiss Shepard Kanakis & Spony, P.C. will work with you to resolve your child support issues expeditiously so that both parents rights are protected.
+Smith-Weiss Shepard & Kanakis, P.C. will work with you to resolve your child support issues expeditiously so that both parents rights are protected.